alliwene/stereo-pay-media/README.md

 ## Swagger

-Swagger docs can be found at <http://localhost:3000/api> when the app is running Generated `swagger.json` can be found [here](swagger.json)
+Swagger docs can be found at <http://localhost:3000/api> when the app is running.

+Generated `swagger.json` can be found [here](swagger.json)

 ## SQL